miron-alexandru/Alien-Onslaught/README.md

 ### Version 2.8:
 * Implemented a new feature: Gift boxes now drop from the top of the screen, each containing different weapon for players to use.
 * Implemented two new powers, bonus points and invincibility.
+* Code refactored
+* Improved UI by adding a description for every game mode available in the game